Fire Safe Council Projects

 An event that occurs regularly is our Community Chipping Day held the second Saturday of every even numbered month, where community members who are cutting trees and brush can bring their greenwaste and have it chipped and disposed of.
 As a side benefit, we also provide chips for residents to take home, allowing them to cover areas of their yards to deter weed growth.

 Our partnership with Barricade International is dedicated to promoting the use of Fire Blocking Gels to enhance the safety of local residents and their homes and other buildings.
-Fire Blocking Gels are a tool that can greatly aid the survivability of structures when they are directly threatened by wildfires when combined with proper defensible space practices. ( see our website )
+Fire Blocking Gels are a tool that can greatly aid in the survivability of structures when they are directly threatened by wildfires, when combined with proper defensible space practices.
+For more information about Fire Blocking Gel, please see the FAQ, and also view their website.

 All of our funding is through donations and grants targeted to specific projects.
 The organization is a 501(c)(3) not for profit, and donations are tax deductible under IRS guidelines.
 If you would like to aid community fire safety efforts, please consider a donation to the group.
 All donations over $100 will receive a letter to be used to document the donation.
 Thank You !!